callmekatootie/carbonate/README.md

 ## Features

+The workflow of this action is as follows:

-- Extracts the code block for the issue description / comment and generates images for them
+- It extracts the code block for the issue description / comment and generates images for them
-- Inserts the image at the code block
+- It then inserts the image at the code block
-- Retains the original code block as a collapsed detail
+- It also retains the original code block as a collapsed detail in the same issue / comment body

+Additionally, it

 - Allows formatting the code using Prettier and controlling the styling of the images generated
-- Supported events:
+- Supports the following events:
-  - issues
+  - issue_comment:
-    - opened
+    - types: created
-  - issue_comment
+  - issues:
-    - created
+    - types: opened

-## Not Yet Supported
+## Not supported (yet)

 - Generating images from multiple code blocks in the same issue description / comment
 - Generating images after the issue description / comment has been edited

+## Advantages of code images over code blocks

+- Easy to view and understand the image of the code v/s the code block text when using a mobile device.
+Why?
+Easier to scroll images v/s text.
+- Members will no longer have to rely on the issue reporters and commenters to format their code blocks correctly.
+Using the in built formatter, the code is always structured properly
+- Maintainers can style the code blocks to suit their project's language and guidelines and not put the onus of this on the issue reporter / commenter
+- [Carbon]((https://github.com/carbon-app/carbon)).
+Oh wow Carbon!
+It generates really beautiful images of code and it is aesthetically better to look at v/s plain code text

 ## Pre-requisites